 - Adults (ages 19-64) – $99

-Discounts are also available for students, military and young children (ages 6 or younger) although these rates are not available online.
+Discounts are available for students and military but these rates are not available online in 2022/2023.
 Tickets with these discounts can be purchased at the resort at the Guest Services kiosk.

 Three sports take place in the Nordic area at Mount Washington.
 These activities include cross-country skiing, snowshoeing and fat biking.

-Cross-country ski tickets can be purchased in person at the resort’s new outdoor ticket booth.
-Rates for the 2020/2021 cross-country ski season are listed below.
+Nordic tickets can be purchased in person at the resort’s outdoor ticket booth.
+Rates for the 2022/2023 cross-country ski and snowshoe season are listed below.

 - Adults (ages 19-64) – $11